 When should I prune fruit trees?

 The best time to prune fruit trees is late winter to early spring, while they're still dormant.
 The goal is to establish a sturdy branch structure that supports the heavy fruit while letting light and air into the canopy.
-The ideal branching structure varies, depending the type of fruit.
-Consult your state cooperative extension for illustrations and instructions.
+The ideal branching structure varies, depending the type of fruit and the size of the tree (full-size, semi-dwarf or dwarf).
+A Master Gardener from your local Cooperative Extension office is a good resource to consult.

 How do I remove heavy branches?